Threading vs. Waxing: Which is Better?

 Advantages

-Using wax can help you achieve a smooth and even surface in just minutes.
-I definitely recommend body waxing for areas like your legs and underarms, as these are common areas people often shave.
-Additionally, I highly recommend the GRADIENT Collection Booty Scrub after shaving the vaginal area for optimal skin care.
+• Using wax will help you achieve a smooth and even surface in minutes.
+I would definitely recommend body waxing for maybe your legs and underarms, since those are two places people usually shave often.
+On that same note, I also highly recommend the GRADIENT Collection Booty Scrub to use post-shave for the vaginal area.

 Disadvantages